algorandfoundation/docs/docs/network-participation/participate-in-consensus/overview.md

 	- Accounts mark themselves online by submitting an [online key registration transaction](../../feature-guides/transactions.md#register-account-online) for a valid participation key.
 	- Accounts mark themselves offline by submitting an [offline key registration transaction](../../feature-guides/transactions.md#register-account-offline).
 	- It is important to mark your account offline if it is not actually participating.
 Not doing so is bad network behavior and will decrease the honest/dishonest user ratio that underpins the liveness of the agreement protocol.
-	- It is important to ensure that only the latest update of the participation key ever exists at any time (up to allowed backups dating less than one hour, see above).
+	- It is important to ensure that only the latest update of the participation key ever exists at any time.
 	- In the event of node migration, hardware swap, or other similar events, it is preferable to have your participation key offline for a few rounds than to have it present on multiple nodes at the same time.